 “The Spirit, The Soul, & The Body” series: (post #1)

 You’ve probably heard that God is a triune being.
 He is one God, but He is Father, Son, and Holy Spirit.
-But have you heard that man is also a triune being?
+But have you heard that man is also (at least in one sense) a triune being?
 He is body, soul, and spirit.
 In 2 Thessalonians 5:23, the apostle Paul says to the Christians of Thessalonica:

 Now may the God of peace Himself sanctify you completely; and may your whole spirit, soul, and body be preserved blameless at the coming of our Lord Jesus Christ.
 (N.K.J.V.)